pmalek/ubuntupostinstall/README.md

 * diable overlay scrollbars
 * remove unity's scope and lense for online integration like: facebook, gmusic, amazon, gdrive etc.

-For now it has been only tested to work with Ubuntu 13.10
+For now it has been only tested to work with Ubuntu 13.10 and 14.04.